City Guide · Last updated 2 June 2026

 How much does a meal cost in La Linea?

-A tapas bar hop (3-4 stops, drinks included) costs about €15-25 per person.
-A sit-down dinner for two with wine runs €30-45.
-The menu del dia (daily set menu) at most restaurants is €10-12 for three courses with a drink.
-Breakfast is €2.50-3.50.
+Based on current menu prices: a tapas bar hop covering three or four stops with drinks costs approximately €15-25 per person.
+A sit-down dinner for two with wine runs around €30-45.
+The menu del día at most restaurants is approximately €10-12 for three courses with a drink.
+Breakfast (tostada and coffee) is typically under €3.50.

 Is La Linea cheaper to eat out than Gibraltar?